-- exploit the information commercially, for example, by combining it with other information, or by including it in your own product or application
+- exploit the information commercially and non-commercially, for example, by combining it with other information, or by including it in your own product or application

 You must (where you do any of the above):

-- acknowledge the source of the information by including the following attribution statement and, where possible, provide a link to this licence: Contains Parliamentary information licensed under the Open Parliament Licence v1.0.
+- acknowledge the source of the information in your product or application by including the following attribution statement and, where possible, provide a link to this licence: Contains Parliamentary information licensed under the Open Parliament Licence v3.0.

 These are important conditions of this licence and if you fail to comply with them the rights granted to you under this licence, or any similar licence granted by the Licensor, will end automatically.